Kymenlaakso

 Kymenlaakso (/fi/; Kymmenedalen; "Kymi/Kymmene Valley") is a region in Finland.
 It borders the regions of Uusimaa, Päijät-Häme, South Savo and South Karelia and Russia (Leningrad Oblast).
 Its name means literally The Valley of River Kymi.
 Kymijoki is one of the biggest rivers in Finland with a drainage basin with 11% of the area of Finland.
 The city of Kotka with 51,000 inhabitants is located at the delta of River Kymi and has the most important import harbour in Finland.
 Other cities are Kouvola further in the inland which has after a municipal merger 81,000 inhabitants and the old bastion town Hamina.

-Kymenlaakso was one of the first industrialized regions of Finland.
+Kymenlaakso was one of the first industrialised regions of Finland.
 It became the most important region for paper and pulp industry in Finland.
-Since the late 1900s many plants have closed, which has caused some deindustrialization, unemployment and population decline in Kymenlaakso, especially in those communities that were built around plants in Kouvola.
+Since the late 1900s many plants have closed, which has caused some deindustrialisation, unemployment and population decline in Kymenlaakso, especially in those communities that were built around plants in Kouvola.